naivelamb/kaggle-cloud-organization/readme.md

 $ unzip train_images_zip -d ./images
 $ unzip test_images_zip -d ./images
 ```
-Please make sure the unzipped train and test images are in the same folder named 'images'
+Please make sure the unzipped train and test images are in the same folder named "images".

 ## Data proprecessing
 This will convert the raw images to 384x576 and build .csv file for 5-fold info.
 The 5-fold info .csv is already included in ./kaggle-cloud-organization/files/